litmuschaos/v1-litmus-docs/docs/chaosexperiment-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
   <td> The <code>.spec.definition.secrets</code> specify the secret data to be passed for the ChaosPod.
-The secrets should contain confidential information like credentials.</td>
+The secrets typically contains confidential information like credentials.</td>
 </tr>
 </table>